-Budget Adjustments (XX-5.3(d))
+Budget Adjustments (XX-5.3)

-The draft model rule contains language to address the private bank of allowances through two distinct budget adjustments.
+The Model Rule contains language to address the private bank of allowances through two distinct budget adjustments.

 - The First Control Period Interim Adjustment for Banked Allowances (first adjustment), adjusts the budget for 100 percent of the first control period private bank of allowances (vintages 2009, 2010, & 2011) held by market participants as of the end of the first control period, that are in addition to the total quantity of first control period emissions.
-The first adjustment timing and algorithm is spelled out in the draft model rule and is made over the 7 year period 2014-2020 - The Second Control Period Interim Adjustment for Banked Allowances (second adjustment), adjusts the budget for 100 percent of the 2012 and 2013 vintage allowances held by market participants as of the end of 2013, that are in addition to the total quantity of 2012 and 2013 emissions.
-The second adjustment timing and algorithm is spelled out in the draft model rule and is made over the 6 year period 2015-2020 after the actual size of the 2012 and 2013 vintage private bank is determined.
+The first adjustment timing and algorithm is spelled out in the Model Rule and is made over the 7 year period 2014-2020. - The Second Control Period Interim Adjustment for Banked Allowances (second adjustment), adjusts the budget for 100 percent of the 2012 and 2013 vintage allowances held by market participants as of the end of 2013, that are in addition to the total quantity of 2012 and 2013 emissions.
+The second adjustment timing and algorithm is spelled out in the Model Rule and is made over the 6 year period 2015-2020 after the actual size of the 2012 and 2013 vintage private bank is determined.